AdaSwarm/AdaSwarm/README.md

     - etc..

 4. Most importantly, be community driven
     - there is lot of enthusism and interest in the recent graduates and undegraduates, that want to learn ML/AI technologies.
-Instead of fiddling with MNSIT datasets, and predicting Cats and Dogs, do something foundational and meaninful.
+Instead of fiddling with MNIST datasets, and predicting Cats and Dogs, do something foundational and meaninful.
     - turn this into a truely community-driven effort to offer a useable, useful, foundational building block to the deep learning ecosystem